NASA-SpaceX set to launch next 4-member crew to International Space Station

 Reusable booster vehicles, designed to fly themselves back to Earth and land safely once they separate from the rest of the rocket minutes after launch, are at the heart of a re-usable rocket strategy that SpaceX helped pioneer to make spaceflight more economical.

 SpaceX has to date logged more than 45 successful Falcon 9 booster return landings, and the company has refurbished and re-used most of them, some for multiple flights, according to National Geographic.
-But all of those flights, until Friday’s mission, carried cargo only, rather than humans into space.
+But all of those flights, until Friday’s mission, carried cargo only.

-Arriving at the space station if all goes according to plan on Saturday, McArthur and her three crewmates will be welcomed by the four Crew 1 astronauts - three from NASA and one from the Japan Aerospace Exploration Agency JAXA.
+If all goes well, McArthur and her three crewmates will be welcomed aboard the space station Saturday by the four Crew 1 astronauts - three from NASA and one from the Japan Aerospace Exploration Agency JAXA.
 Two Russian cosmonauts and a U.S. astronaut who shared a Soyuz flight to the space station also are aboard.

 Our Standards: The Thomson Reuters Trust Principles.